khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

   - If you specify targets using *IP addresses*, you can route traffic to an instance using any *private IP address* from one or more network interfaces.
 This enables multiple applications on an instance to use the same port.
 Note that each network interface can have its security group.
 The load balancer rewrites the destination IP address before forwarding it to the target.
 ### ALB

 - The Application Load Balancer (ALB) is best suited for load balancing HTTP and HTTPS traffic and provides advanced request routing targeted at the delivery of modern application architectures, including microservices and containers.
-Operating at the individual request level (Layer 7), the Application Load Balancer routes traffic to targets within Amazon Virtual Private Cloud (Amazon VPC) based on the content of the request.
+- Operating at the individual request level (Layer 7), the Application Load Balancer routes traffic to targets within Amazon Virtual Private Cloud (Amazon VPC) based on the content of the request.Operating at the individual request level (Layer 7), the Application Load Balancer routes traffic to targets within Amazon Virtual Private Cloud (Amazon VPC) based on the content of the request.
-- This is the correct option since the question has a specific requirement for content-based routing which can be configured via the Application Load Balancer.
-Different Availability Zones (AZs) provide high availability to the overall architecture and Auto Scaling group will help mask any instance failures.
+- Provide high availability to the overall architecture and Auto Scaling group will help mask any instance failures.
+- operates at the request level (layer 7), routing traffic to targets:
+  – Amazon EC2 instances
+  - containers
+  - IP addresses
+  - Lambda functions based on the content of the request.
+- Ideal for advanced load balancing of HTTP and HTTPS traffic, Application Load Balancer provides advanced request routing targeted at delivery of modern application architectures, including microservices and container-based applications.

 #### ALB_with_Cognito_User_Pools
 ![](https://assets-pt.media.datacumulus.com/aws-saa-pt/assets/pt2-q17-i1.jpg)